mdealencar/Ard/README.md

-# windArd
+# Ard

-`windArd` is an optimization suite for multi-disciplinary optimization of wind farms.
+`Ard` is an optimization suite for multi-disciplinary optimization of wind farms.

 ## Name

+# TODO
-`windArd` is not a typo in the middle of "windward".
+`Ard` is not a typo in the middle of "windward".
 It is a portmanteau of "wind" and ["ard"](https://en.wikipedia.org/wiki/Ard_\(plough\)), which is a type of simple and lightweight plow used through the single-digit centuries to prepare a farm for planting.

 ## Goals

-The technical goals of `windArd` are to:
+The technical goals of `Ard` are to:
 1) allow optimization of wind farm layouts for specific wind resource profiles
 1) target wholistic and complex system-level optimization objectives like LCOE and beyond-LCOE metrics
 1) naturally incorporate multi-fidelity analyses to efficiently integrate physics-resolving simulation

-As a piece of software, the goal of `windArd` is to be:
+As a piece of software, the goal of `Ard` is to be:
 1) principled: fully documented, and adhering to best-practices for code development
 1) modular and extensible: choose the parts you want, skip the ones you don't, build yourself the ones we don't have
 1) effective: fully tested and testable at the unit and system level, and built with a derivative-forward approach